ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before 9am, then a chance of showers and thunderstorms between 9am and noon, then showers
+         <h3>Today</h3>Showers and thunderstorms before 3pm, then a chance of showers and thunderstorms.
+Cloudy, with a high near 64.
+North wind
-         and thunderstorms likely between noon and 3pm, then a chance of showers and thunderstorms between 3pm and 4pm, then showers and thunderstorms likely between 4pm and 5pm, then a chance of showers and thunderstorms.
-Cloudy.
-High near 73, with temperatures falling to around 70 in the afternoon.
-West wind around 8 mph.
-Chance of precipitation is 60%.<br></div>
+         3 to 7 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
 Cloudy, with a low around 60.
-Northeast
+East northeast
          wind around 6 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>